-I do not intend to disparage or make light of the important work being carried out under the auspices of the "gender concept" in the neoliberal discourse of United Nations and World Bank ideology.30 Nonetheless, it strikes me that in the context of ongoing re-regionalization and in light of the unknown future that theories and practices of globalization place on the horizon, it might also be helpful to consider other, more interrogative and flexible ways to use the gender concept critically.
+I do not intend to disparage or make light of the important work being carried out under the auspices of the "gender concept" in the neoliberal discourse of United Nations and World Bank ideology.
+Nonetheless, it strikes me that in the context of ongoing re-regionalization and in light of the unknown future that theories and practices of globalization place on the horizon, it might also be helpful to consider other, more interrogative and flexible ways to use the gender concept critically.
 In the essay "green blade in the act of being grazed; Late Capital, Flexible Bodies, Critical Intelligibility," I argued that one step toward such a retooling of the gender concept would be the use of relational logics, reflexive historicity and critical reading of regional representational orders.
 I suggested that in considering relational logics, reflexive historical material and the ambiguous contexts of ongoing re-regionalization projects the subject of gendered analysis would have to remain prepredicative.
-That is, rather than situating the gender "as an axis of inequility."
-I supported the view that ambiguous subjects will always appear in heterogenous regimes and demand historical, critical explanation.
+That is, rather than situating the gender analytic in social forces and confronting a need to marshall data that test the universality of gender "as an axis of inequlity," I supported the view that ambiguous subjects will always appear in heterogenous regimes and demand historical, critical explanation.
 This is the difference between asking the question "are there NGOS is China?" rather than "how do I explain for this institution that is seeking to call itself an NGO?"